Danny Boyle's dance Matrix set for Manchester's £186m Factory arts venue

 The remaining £24m is still to be found through a five-year commercial fundraising strategy, which will include offering naming rights.

-The venue will provide a permanent home for the Manchester International Festival - its bosses have said it will attract 850,000 people a year to the city and bring in £1.1bn to the economy over a decade.
+The venue will provide a permanent home for the Manchester International Festival - its bosses have said it will attract 850,000 people a year to the city, create 1,500 jobs and bring in £1.1bn to the economy over a decade.

-In a statement, Boyle said: "I'm delighted to be part of Factory International as a starting point for a kind of identity that this extraordinary new building is going to have.
+Artistic director and chief executive John McGrath said the building was "an investment in the future of Manchester".

-"It's a space that gives you an enormous amount of potential.
-It's wildly ambitious in terms of its scale.
-In my lifetime, to see a new space like this open is hugely empowering, and I hope the new generation of artists feel that power."
+He said: "It's really important that we invest in this city, that we create new jobs for people, that we create new experiences, that we create buildings like this that are going to encourage visitors from across the world to come to Manchester and be part of this amazing city and its future."

 Free Your Mind is described as a "unique cross-art collaboration of world-leading artists", and Boyle will work with designer Es Devlin, choreographer Kenrick "H2O" Sandy, composer Michael "Mikey J" Asante and writer Sabrina Mahfouz.